The Library of Nonhuman Books

 M. D. Vernon’s The Psychology of Perception was the first book to be completely subjected to such a reading, interpretation, and illumination and to be reissued as a book modeled on the Penguin edition (to match the original format, it must be trimmed by the artists themselves after printing).

 Vernon’s study proves to be thematically extraordinarily appropriate, since the entire research project is concerned with questions of perception, understanding, and world building.
 The black frame, which is a side effect of the scanning process and due to the hue of the yellowed original, seems equally fitting.
 It seems to symbolize “the limitations and fragility of computer vision,” which is why the artists left it in: “We were very happy with that.
-It’s really about blurring the edge of perception, that liminal space between clarity of comprehension and blurred vision” (Karen ann Donnachie, interview with Apod.li).
+It’s really about blurring the edge of perception, that liminal space between clarity of comprehension and blurred vision” (Karen ann Donnachie, interview with apod.li).

 The book received $15,000 AUD for The Cornish Family Prize for Art and Design Publishing at the Melbourne Art Book Fair, as well as winning the Tokyo Type Directors Club RGB Prize 2020.